 The Black Awareness Day in Brazil

-The date of Black Awareness Day in Brazil was chosen because one of the greatest civil rights activist in Brazil: Zumbi dos Palmares.
-This is the date of his death.
+The date of Black Consciousness Day Brazil was chosen because one of the greatest civil rights activist in Brazil: Zumbi dos Palmares.
+This is the anniversary of his death.
 He fought bravely against slavery.
-The date was established in 2003, but was only made official in 2011.
+The special date to celebrate Zumbi was established in 2003, but was only made official in 2011.

-More than just a celebration, it is a day to think about the position that Black people have in the society then and now.
-The past generations have suffered (and still suffer) through racist acts, even after the abolition of slavery.
-It’s a day dedicated to fight racism and defend Black people’s rights and respect.
+More than just a celebration, it is a day to think about the position that Black people have in society then and now.
+The past generations who have suffered (and still suffer) through racist acts, despite the abolition of slavery in 1888, discrimination still continues.
+It’s a day dedicated to fight racism and defend Black people’s rights and respect in society.

 Zumbi dos Palmares

-The leader in the fight against slavery in Brazil was Zumbi dos Palmares and he was born in a Quilombo.
-Quilombos where places that the people who were enslaved and escaped lived together in freedom.
-There, he fought, until his death, in defense of his people against the oppressors who enslaved them.
+The leader in the fight against slavery in Brazil was Zumbi dos Palmares, who was not born into slavery but was born in a Quilombo.
+Quilombos were communities where people who had been enslaved and managed to escape, lived together in freedom.
+There, he fought until his death in defence of his people against the oppressors who enslaved them.

-Quilombo dos Palmares was located on a long strip of land, about 200 kilometers wide; near the coast and in between the Cape of Santo Agostinho in Pernambuco, and the northern part of the São Francisco River, now in the state of Alagoas.
+Quilombo dos Palmares was located on a long strip of land, stretching about 200 kilometres, near the coast; between the Cape of Santo Agostinho in Pernambuco, and the northern part of the São Francisco River, now in the state of Alagoas.
 Zumbi dos Palmares died on November 20, 1695, at the age of 40.

 Black Awareness and its History

-The various African groups who came to Brazil in the early 16th century did not recognize themselves as black (as we recognize today), but as Bantos, Hauzas, Kanembus, Fulas, and so on.
-These were group names referring to the ethnic groups to which they belonged.
+The various African groups who came to Brazil in the early 16th century did not recognize themselves as black (as we recognize today), but as Bantos, Hauzas, Kanembus, Fulas, and so on, referring to the ethnic groups to which they belonged.

-After the formal abolition of slavery on May 13, 1888, freed black people had to now confront a new fight: the fight for equal and civil rights.
+After the formal abolition of slavery on May 13, 1888, freed black people had to now confront a new fight: the fight for equality and civil rights.

 This feeling of discrimination alienated black people from society, education, and consequently marginalized them in the labor market.
-Over time, the discrimination has decreased and black people began to have opportunities in sports, in the arts, but not particularly to a higher class.
+Over time, the discrimination has decreased and black people began to have opportunities in sports, in the arts, but not so much in high society or the ruling class.

-As of January 2003, the Federal Law 10,369 established National Black Awareness/Consciousness Day in the school calendar and teaching Afro-Brazilian culture became a part of the curriculum for all schools in the country, making typical activities and projects that celebrate the history of African American.
+As of January 2003, the Federal Law 10,369 established National Black Awareness/Consciousness Day in the school calendar and teaching Afro-Brazilian culture became a part of the curriculum for all schools in the country, and now incorporates typical activities and projects that celebrate the history of African Americans.

 Additionally, there is also the intention to make the population aware of the importance of black people socially, historically and culturally in Brazil.